If you’re interested in the idea of commercial rabbit business or cuniculture, then we’re here to help you out.

 There is the Deep Litter Method, which is best suited for smaller populations of rabbits.
 It requires a concrete floor and a 4-5 inch deep litter husk lined with straw, hay, or wood shavings.

 This method will produce and support up to 30 rabbits comfortably, with the two sexes being separated from one another.

 Keep in mind though that with the deep litter method, you have a higher chance of disease spreading through the family.

 The second method is the Cage Method, which, just as it sounds, keeps the rabbits in cages versus the free-roaming hutch, and the rabbits are contained separately.

 This is optimal for raising larger numbers of rabbits and is often used commercially.

 Rabbit rearing is inexpensive when it comes to feeding.
 The type of food will have to vary depending on their age and breed.

-This can all be found in green, leafy veggies such as spinach, kale, carrot (duh), muller, parsnip, cucumber, green grass (excellent excuse to let them run around and play outside) and vegetable waste.
+This can all be found in green, leafy veggies such as spinach, kale, carrot (duh), muller, parsnip, cucumber, green grass (an excellent excuse to let them run around and play outside), and vegetable waste.